Undergraduate Research Opportunities

 In addition, the Office of the Provost runs the Undergraduate Research Symposium in which many of our students participate regularly.

-For more information or for any specific questions, feel free to contact the Director of Graduate Studies in Art History or the Coordinator/Advisors for the various grant programs.
+For more information or for any specific questions, feel free to contact the Coordinator/Advisors for the various grant programs.

 There are also a number of Weinberg College Designated Funds and Special Grants of Interest to Art History Majors, including: